top of page

 Physiotherapist

-Ebonie grew up in Townsville and completed a Bachelor of Physiotherapy at James Cook University.
-Ebonie has a passion for working with children to maximise their quality of life through all things play, imagination, and fun.
+Ebonie grew up in Townsville and completed her Bachelor of Physiotherapy at James Cook University.
+Since the beginning of her career, Ebonie has worked in a paediatric setting and has a passion for working with children of all abilities to maximise their quality of life through all things play, imagination and fun.

-When she's not at work, Ebonie loves to spend her spare time at the beach, spending time with family and friends and playing netball.
-Ebonie understands the vulnerability and trust associated with both women’s health and paediatric conditions and strives to continuously lead with compassion, open-mindedness and honesty to work with you in achieving your goals and reaching your full potential.
+When she's not at work, Ebonie loves to do reformer pilates, Muay Thai and spend time with family and friends.
+Ebonie understands the vulnerability and trust associated with paediatric conditions and strives to continuously lead with compassion, open-mindedness and honesty to work with you in achieving your goals.

 IMG-3406 (1).jpg